mvallebr/cql_record_processor/README.md

 ./process_cf.py --help
 ```

-When using a module, use --help option on the module:
+When using a module, use --help option on the module to see help specific to the module:

 ```
 ./process_cf.py -m module.csv_exporter --help